-- Medical or dental appointments that CANNOT be made outside of the school day doctor's note required - Chronic medical conditions which prevent child from spending an entire day at school doctor's note required - Family emergencies at the discretion of the administration - · Religious observances
+- · Medical or dental appointments that CANNOT be made outside of the school day doctor's note required - · Chronic medical conditions which prevent child from spending an entire day at school doctor's note required - · Family emergencies at the discretion of the administration - · Religious observances - Please be reminded that a student must be present for a least four (4) hours of educational time to be marked present.
+Less than four hours in school will be marked as absent.

+Procedures For:

+Late Arrivals:

-Procedures For: Late Arrivals: The student day begins at 8:40 AM, should a student arrive late to school, the following procedures must be followed:
+The student day begins at 8:40 AM, should a student arrive late to school, the following procedures must be followed: